LeetLLM

 1missing_num_trials_rejected: True 2manual_candidate_count: 4

-MIPROv2 imports optuna during its compile search path in the currently tested DSPy version.
+MIPROv2 uses optuna during its compile search path.
 On machines that run this optimizer, install dspy[optuna].

-If you leave valset=None, the currently tested implementation constructs one from the provided trainset.
-That convenience path can change with DSPy releases and cannot replace a declared test set.
+If you leave valset=None, the current implementation constructs one from the provided trainset.
+That convenience path can change with DSPy releases and can't replace a declared test set.
 Pass explicit train, validation, and test splits for comparisons you intend to deploy.

 The execution trace: why the graph matters